Course information

 4. Learning and teaching

-The course is given as a campus course.
-Instruction consists of lectures, seminars and workshops along with
+The course is given as an online course.
+Instruction consists of lectures, seminars and workshops along with written and oral assignments.
+The course is taught in English.

 5. Assessment and grading

-The examination consists of active compulsory participation in seminars and workshops, written
+The examination consists of active compulsory participation in seminars and workshops, written assignments submitted and presented in different ways.

 Code Module Credit